Treasury and IRS push House Democrats to expand crackdown on tax cheats - The Boston Globe

 WASHINGTON - Treasury Secretary Janet Yellen and Internal Revenue Service Commissioner Charles Rettig are urging senior House Democrats to do more to help the government crack down on tax cheats, pushing back against a House committee’s exclusion of a key enforcement provision.

-In letters to House Ways and Means Committee Chair Richard Neal, a Massachusetts Democrat, Yellen and Rettig stressed the importance of adopting both an increase in funding for the IRS and new bank reporting requirements designed to help the agency target wealthy Americans dodging their tax obligations.
-Neal’s tax proposal, released earlier this week, included an approximately $80 billion increase in funding for the IRS but left out the new reporting requirements pushed by the administration.
+In letters to House Ways and Means Committee Chair Richard Neal, D-Mass., Yellen and Rettig stressed the importance of adopting an increase in funding for the IRS and new bank reporting requirements designed to help the agency target wealthy Americans dodging their tax obligations.
+Neal's tax proposal, released earlier this week, included an approximately $80 billion increase in funding for the IRS but left out the new reporting requirements pushed by the administration.

 Advertisement